-Considering the running time and the HR estimation error of PulseEdit, the proposed PulseEdit is an effective algorithm to edit rPPG signal in facial videos.
-Compared with the prior art [30] that only focuses on eliminating the rPPG information, we have designed PulseEdit with two modes: rPPG removal and rPPG modification.
-The former mode can remove the rPPG information and the latter mode can change the rPPG information to a target HR designed by users.
+In terms of the running time and the HR estimation error of PulseEdit, the proposed PulseEdit is an effective algorithm to edit rPPG signal in facial videos.
+Compared with the prior art [34] that only focuses on eliminating the rPPG information, we have designed PulseEdit with two modes: rPPG removal and rPPG modification.
+The former mode can remove the rPPG information and the latter mode can change the rPPG information to a target HR of user's choice.
 The proposed algorithm offers the users more options of editing operations on the physiological signal in facial videos regarding physiological privacy protection.
-PulseEdit also provides a better capability to remove the physiological signal from videos with head motions (i.e., talking, translation, and rotation), more robust to deal with different practical recording cases.
+PulseEdit also provides a better capability to remove the physiological signal from videos with head motions (i.e., talking, translation, and rotation), more robust to deal with practical recording scenarios.

-Considering PulseEdit as an adversarial operation to rPPG technology, we have studied to what extent PulseEdit can circumvent rPPG-based visual security algorithms.
-As a proof-of-concept, we consider the rPPG-based liveness detection and deepfake detection algorithms.
-The experimental results demonstrate noticeable performance drops between the original videos and the PulseEdit videos, indicating that PulseEdit can successfully mitigate the rPPG-based visual security algorithms.
+Considering PulseEdit as an adversarial operation to the rPPG technology, we have studied to what extent PulseEdit can circumvent rPPG-based visual security algorithms.
+As a proof-of-concept, we considered the rPPG-based liveness detection and deepfake detection algorithms.
+The experimental results demonstrate noticeable performance drops between the spoofed videos before and after PulseEdit processes them, indicating that PulseEdit can successfully mitigate the rPPG-based visual security algorithms.
 From the perspective of threat modeling for these visual security algorithms, our PulseEdit research suggests that it is important to investigate this and other similar vulnerabilities and improve the rPPG-based visual security algorithms against adversarial operations.

-Over the past decade, rPPG technology has been prospering and it has become feasible to monitor vital signs, such as HR, using commercial digital cameras in daily life.
-One common bottleneck in the R&D of rPPG technology is the lack of sufficient facial videos with known HR of a wide range [44].
-PulseEdit in rPPG modification mode may be used to synthesize facial videos with controllable HR to enlarge the dataset and facilitate the R&D of rPPG technology.
+Over the past decade, rPPG technology has been prospering and it is becoming feasible to monitor vital signs, such as HR, using commercial digital cameras in daily life.
+One common bottleneck in the R&D of rPPG technology is the lack of sufficient facial videos with known HR of a wide range [51].

+PulseEdit in the rPPG modification mode may be used to synthesize facial videos with controllable HR to enlarge the dataset and facilitate the R&D of rPPG technology.